rjlee/actual-auto-categorise/README.md

 This project uses [semantic-release] to automate versioning, changelog generation, and GitHub releases.
 Simply push Conventional Commits to `main` — the Release workflow will tag a new version, update `CHANGELOG.md`, and publish a GitHub Release automatically.
+Linting (ESLint) and formatting (Prettier) are enforced in CI prior to running tests.
 Docker image builds and publishes are handled by the same CI & Release workflow on pushes to the `release` branch.
 **Ensure** your `GITHUB_TOKEN` (automatically provided in GitHub Actions) has write permission to releases and packages (via the workflow `permissions` field).